 - Strengthen Nordic research competencies by linking Nordic researchers together with their counterparts at the IEA

-The Nordic Energy Technology Perspectives 2016 publication will be released in May 2016, and is the primary deliverable of the second phase of the project.
+The Nordic Energy Technology Perspectives 2016 publication was released on the 23rd of May 2016, and is the primary deliverable of the second phase of the project.
 The project has also contributed to the global ETP for 2016 with modeling data and expert review, and has significantly strengthened the Nordic research community within energy system modelling through cooperation within the project and the secondment of Nordic researchers to the IEA in Paris.

 Organisation of the project